-Are you looking for things to do in Burlington, Vermont?
+Are you looking for things to do in Burlington, VT?
 If so, hopefully this list will give you plenty of ideas and inspiration!

-If you’re planning a trip to Burlington in Vermont soon, you might be looking for inspiration for things to do in Burlington!
+If you’re planning a trip to Burlington VT soon, you might be looking for inspiration for things to do in Burlington!
 Hopefully this list will give you plenty of inspiration!

 Though you shouldn’t expect a totally bustling city, this place is packed with things to do, so don’t underestimate it!
 So here are my top things to do in Burlington…